Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 3) CTA

-The name of the game for a call-to-action (CTA) in digital ads is to make it clear, concise, and easily accessible.
+The name of the game for a call-to-action (CTA) in paid ads for affiliate marketing is to make it clear, concise, and easily accessible.

 Most of the time, the ad will feature a small button for the user to take the next step.
 Make your CTAs even clearer by writing them out in your copy (if applicable) and even link the URL to the next step in the copy if you can.